It is the mark of an educated mind to be able to entertain a thought without accepting it. —Aristotle, Greek philosopher

 |judge · assess · compare · evaluate · conclude · measure · deduce · argue · decide · choose · rate · select · estimate · validate · consider · appraise · value · criticize · infer

-You can explore these concepts further in the two videos, below.
+You can explore these cognitive domains further in the two videos, below.
 The first is from the Center for Learning Success at the Louisiana State University.
 It discusses Bloom’s taxonomy learning levels with regard to student success in college.

 This next video, Bloom’s Taxonomy Featuring Harry Potter Movies, is a culturally based way of understanding and applying Bloom’s taxonomy.
 You can download a transcript of the video here.